Homelessness in New York: Crimes relating to begging in New York

 The administration of laws and regulations relating to begging in the state of New York is largely performed by each of the 62 cities of the state.
 Many of the state of New York's largest cities have introduced laws in the last decade prohibiting 'aggressive begging' in some form.
 The 1993 Loper case was a challenge to the state-wide law in the New York Penal Code §240.35(1) which made it an offence to loiter in a public place for the purpose of begging.
 New York City Police Department rarely issued fines under this law, but used it to 'move on' beggars.

 In Loper, the Second Circuit Court of Appeals found begging in this case to be a First Amendment right, but still legal to ban in subways.
 A similar judgement was made in International Society for Krishna Consciousness, Inc. v.
 Lee in regard to New York City's airports, which found it reasonable to ban such activities in airports.
 However, the law still technically remained in force in the rest of New York state until it was repealed in 2010.

-This caused some people in New York state to be charged under that section of the law after Loper, but before it was repealed.
+Some people in New York state were charged under that section of the law after Loper, but before it was repealed.
 Civil liberties groups have campaigned against the more targeted aggressive begging laws, however, they have been found to comply with the First Amendment.
 In 2010, New York City's current aggressive begging laws also withstood challenge in People v.
 Stroman.